Home | Reviews | Articles | Festivals | Competitions | Other | Contact Us

 From a local debut in "Acis and Galatea" near his Blackheath home, twelve-year-old Simon Woolf was catapulted into London's musical life at the highest professional level.
 His second concert found him singing solos in Messiah at the Royal Festival Hall alongside Joan Sutherland.

-After that it was decided he ought to have expert singing lessons and, through the the Royal School of Church Music he was directed to Grayston Burgess (counter-tenor) who prpared him for a brief and hectic career.
+After that it was decided he ought to have expert singing lessons and, through the the Royal School of Church Music he was directed to Grayston Burgess (counter-tenor) who prepared him for a brief and hectic career.

-Simon Woolf was in continual demand for the concert platform, operatic stage, radio and television until his voice broke.
+Simon was in continual demand for the concert platform, operatic stage, radio and television until his voice broke.

-His operatic roles included Amah! and two seasons in The Magic Flute at the Royal Opera House, Covent Garden.
-His gramophone recordings include duets with Fischer-Dieskau (Elijah) and John Shirley-Quirk (Hail Bright Cecilia).
+His operatic roles included Amah! at Southwark Cathedral, Harry in Albert Herring at GSMd, and two seasons in The Magic Flute at the Royal Opera House, Covent Garden.

 He has performed regularly with many top London players, notably as part of Andy Panayi's Mulligan-infIuenced quartet, as well as backing visiting Americans.
 He has a distinguished freelance career which includes stints with Bobby Wellins, Bill le Sage, Dave Cliff, John Critchinson, cornettist Ruby Braff and singer Weslia Whitfield.